wilsonmar/wilsonmar.github.io/_posts/2022-08-27-hashicorp-boundary.md

    <a target="_blank" href="https://boundaryproject.io">https://boundaryproject.io</a>

-   Notice that HashiCorp supports a wide range of modern and legacy oerating systems:<br />
+   Notice that HashiCorp supports a wide range of modern and legacy operating systems:<br />
    macOS, Windows, Linux, FreeBSD, NetBSD, OpenBSD, Solaris

    PROTIP: The Boundary executable contains functionality to be used as a client, worker, server, in Dev mode